iamsoum/evenly/Evenly database.md

 amount REAL NOT NULL,

-currency TEXT NOT NULL DEFAULT ‘CAD’,
+currency TEXT NOT NULL DEFAULT ‘CAD’

 );